Sumana-Das/StriverA2Z_DSA_Course/StriverA2Z_DSA_Course/README.md

 - ✅ Modular architecture for easy extension
 - ✅ Clean separation of logic (`DSARunner`, `InputHelper`, etc.)

 > ⚠️ **Note:** This project is a work in progress.
-I'm actively implementing and testing solutions from the [Striver SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-questions/).
+I'm actively implementing and testing solutions from the [Strivers A2Z DSA Course](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2).
 New problems will be added regularly.
-> 📌 Track my progress in the [Pinned Issue Tracker](https://github.com/your-username/your-repo/issues/1)
+> 📌 Track my progress in the [Pinned Issue Tracker](https://github.com/Sumana-Das/StriverA2Z_DSA_Course/issues/1)

 ---